mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 Current implementation
 ----------------------

-Calculation of theoretical S from ab-initio results is implemented in :ref:`Abins <algm-Abins>`.
+Calculation of theoretical :math:`S` from *ab initio* results is implemented in :ref:`Abins <algm-Abins>`.
 At the moment Abins supports phonon outputs from the
 `CASTEP <http://www.castep.org/>`_, `CRYSTAL <http://www.crystal.unito.it/index.php>`_, Gaussian and DMOL3 *ab initio* codes.
 The Gamma-point frequencies are used and phonon bands are assumed to be flat throughout the Brillouin zone; this assumption is primarily applicable for incoherent scattering in molecular crystals.
 Instrument parameters are included for